ofelcan164/API/sections/files.md

 }
 ```

-Update File Keywords
+Update File Metadata Terms
 -------------

-* `POST /files/<file_id>/terms` will update the metadata keyword terms of the file specified.
+* `POST /files/<file_id>/terms` will update the metadata terms of the file specified.

 Required parameters:
   * `terms` - an array of term ids and values to update.